 - 1. Select the setting to be deleted from the text pane. - 2.
-Select the Delete Configuration Variable button, shown in Figure 6.5. - Select the Apply button to save your setting to the appropriate configuration file.
+Select the Delete Configuration Variable button, shown in Figure 7. - 3.
+Select the Apply button to save your setting to the appropriate configuration file.

-Refer to Appendix A, "Orbix Java Configuration Variables" on page 95 for a complete list of both common and Orbix Java-specific configuration variables.
+Refer to "Orbix Java Configuration Variables" for a complete list of both common and Orbix Java-specific configuration variables.